mattrltrent/use_optimistic/README.md

 # Flutter hook: `useOptimistic` 🪝

-An easy-to-use hook to optimistically update generic state and then resolve it later asynchronously by `accept`, `acceptAs`, or `reject`-ing.
+An easy-to-use hook to optimistically update generic state and then resolve it later (async or sync) by `accept`, `acceptAs`, or `reject`-ing.

 ----